-This interactive map shows the Locations, Names, and Temperatures of Hot Springs in the US.
-The color of each circle shows the average temperature of each hot spring.
-For more detail zoom in.
-For more data hover over the map.
-For more information scroll down.
+This interactive map shows the Locations, Names, and Temperatures of Hot Springs in the U.S. The color of each circle indicates the average temperature of each hot spring.
+For more detail, zoom in.
+For more names and location, hover over the map.
+For more information, scroll down.

 Thermal Springs Map

-A spring is a location on the surface of the Earth, where groundwater discharges from an aquifer.
+Spring is a location on the surface of the Earth where groundwater discharges from an aquifer.
 Thermal springs can be divided into Warm Springs and Hot Springs.

 There is no official definition of what is the temperature for "hot spring" or what is the temperature for "warm spring".
-One definition states that a Warm Spring has a temperature warmer, than the average annual air temperature of the location at discharge Groundwater Hydrology.
+One definition states that a Warm Spring warmer than the average annual air temperature of the location at discharge Groundwater Hydrology.

-To be a Hot Spring, the water temperature has to be above 35°C - 40°C (95°F-104°F).
-This is not a random value, but what is considered body temperature.
+The water temperature has to be above 95°F-104°F (35°C - 40°C) to be classified as a Hot Spring.
+This is not a random value but what is considered body temperature.

 So a hot spring has temperatures between 40°C and boiling point.
-Boiling point changes with altitude so this temperature depends on the location Hot Springs.
+The boiling point changes with altitude, so this temperature depends on the location; Hot Springs.

-Because the division between warm and hot spring is not precise, this map has a gradient of color showing their temperatures.
+Because the division between warm and hot springs is not precise, this map has a gradient of color showing their temperatures.

 The data includes two temperatures, the highest and the lowest temperatures measured.
-To ease the visualization, the average temperature is the one depicted.
+To ease this visualization, the average temperature is the one depicted.

-A common characteristic of hot springs is their presence close to volcanic areas with resent activity.
+A common characteristic of hot springs is their presence close to areas of recent volcanic activity.
 This characteristic is also visible in the map above.
 Hot springs are concentrated in active and hilly areas.

 As mentioned before, many hot springs are found close to a fault or fracture near areas of volcanic activity.
 This suggests that these fault systems supply channels for the flow of warm water to feed springs.
-These channels provide the means for circulation of rain water to reach great depths.
+These channels provide the means for the circulation of rainwater to reach great depths.

 Cracks on the ground will allow the water to filter down and return warmer than the surface temperature.